ray-project/ray/doc/source/starting-ray.rst

           You need to add the ``ray.redis.address`` parameter to your command line (like ``-Dray.redis.address=...``).

           You need to add the ``ray.job.code-search-path`` parameter as well.
+It's used to specify classpath for workers in the cluster.
 Your jar files must be distributed to all the nodes of the Ray cluster before running your code.
 You also need to make sure the paths of jar files are the same among nodes.
 Let's say your jar files are located in ``/path/to/jars/``, all files under this path will be loaded by worker processes.

           To connect your program to the Ray cluster, run it like this: